WeareJH/m2-module-import/README.md

 You may want to send messages to a third party logging system.
 In order to do that you just need to implement the interface `Jh\Import\Report\Handler\Handler`.
 See [src/Report/Handler](src/Report/Handler) for the existing implementations.

-If your handler if fairly generic, consider pull requesting it to this repository.
+If your handler is fairly generic, consider pull requesting it to this repository.
 If it is project specific, keep it in the project repository.
 Using your custom report handler in an import is the same as the bundled handlers.
 Simply reference the class name or a virtual type referencing the class name in the import configuration.